 - Ongoing support as required

-Find an Aboriginal Outreach Worker in your community or go to the nearest Emergency Shelter and ask to speak to staff.
+Find an Indigenous Outreach Worker in your community or go to the nearest Emergency Shelter and ask to speak to staff.

 You can also contact an outreach worker through the Homeless Outreach Program